mabellan/a-simple-blog/README.md

 ## Github actions
 I've created an action that runs the tests in every Pull Request to verify the code.

+## Run locally the application
+1. GIT clone.
+2. Start Docker Desktop or Docker deamon.
+3. Open a terminal and go to the folder `/simple-blog`.
+4. Run `docker-compose up -d`
+5. Open your browser and open `http://localhost/swagger`

 ## TODO:
 + Add more actions.